taras-i-fedyk/lunch-places/README.md

 ### Prerequisites

 * It will be possible to generate debug and release builds of the app as long as they are signed with valid certificates.
-Currently, debug and release builds are signed with certificates valid until "Fri Jul 28 01:36:43 EEST 2051" and "Mon Oct 02 14:33:44 EEST 2051", respectively.
+Currently, debug and release builds are signed with certificates valid until the following dates: Fri Jul 28 01:36:43 EEST 2051 and Mon Oct 02 14:33:44 EEST 2051, respectively.

-  After those deadlines, you can obtain the new certificates if any.
+  After those dates, you can obtain the new certificates if any.
 To do that, you’d have to redownload the app’s source code.

 * The app can be installed on devices carrying Android 7 or later.